Skip to main content

 Notebook MLflow experiments created using Databricks Jobs with source code in a remote repository are stored in a temporary storage location.
 These experiments persist initially after workflow execution but are at risk of deletion later during scheduled removal of files in temporary storage.
 Databricks recommends using workspace MLflow experiments with Jobs and remote Git sources.

 Any time you switch to a branch that does not contain the notebook, you risk losing the associated MLflow experiment data.
-This loss becomes permnanent if the prior branch is not accessed within 30 days.
+This loss becomes permanent if the prior branch is not accessed within 30 days.

 What happens if a notebook job is running in a workspace while a Git operation is in progress?

 For example, suppose notebook A calls notebook Z using a %run command.
-If a job running during a Git operation starts the most recent version of notebook A, but notebook Z has not yet been updated, the %run command in notebook A might start the older version of notebook Z. During the Git operation, the notebook states are not predictable and the job might fail or run notebook A and notebook Z from different commits.
+If a job running during a Git operation starts the most recent version of notebook A, but notebook Z has not yet been updated, the %run command in notebook A might start the older version of notebook Z. During the Git operation, the notebook states are not predictable, and the job might fail or run notebook A and notebook Z from different commits.

 Resources